ericmordi123/sanitize_the_uk_v1/README.md

 # SanitizeTheUk

-Link to final version []
+Link to final version [found here]( https://sanitize-the-uk.herokuapp.com/)

 ## Full Stack Frameworks With Djagno Project - Milestone Project 4
 The purpose of this project, is to build a full-stack site.
-I have chosen to rebuild my businesses website [SanitizeUk](www.sanitizetheuk.com) right now it is a basic godaddy website and I would like to build a better more robust site that allowas users to log in view previous orders make purchases and also book a consultation. as I do not have much time I aim to create the minimum viable product that has all the neccessary features and a base wibsite i can continue to build on and improve
+I have chosen to rebuild my businesses website [SanitizeUk](www.sanitizetheuk.com) right now it is a basic godaddy website and I would like to build a better more robust site that allowas users to log in view previous orders make purchases and also book a consultation. as I do not have much time I aim to create the minimum viable product that has all the neccessary features and a base website I can continue to build on and improve.
 ## User Journey And Testing
 | User Journey  | User Flow | Manual Testing |
 | ------------- | ------------- | -------------------- |